 |Tweet this Share this School Profile|

-The University of Wisconsin-Oshkosh, part of one of the largest public education systems in the U.S., is dedicated to offering state-wide resources, support services, and small classes to students.
-The school is recognized for its nursing success: The College of Nursing has maintained a graduate NCLEX pass rate of above 99% for 18 years.
+The University of Wisconsin-Oshkosh, part of one of the largest public education systems in the United States, is dedicated to offering state-wide resources, support services, and small classes to students.
+The school is recognized for its nursing success: The College of Nursing has maintained a first-time NCLEX pass rate of above 96% for 18 years.

-Students in the online nursing program can benefit from the accelerated option, comprising 12 months of study; concurrent employment is not recommended.
-Students can expect to spend eight to 12 hours on their coursework each day.
-The BSN online is not self-paced.
+There are two undergraduate program options in the College of Nursing; traditional and the Accelerated Online Bachelor to BSN Program.
+The accelerated program is completed in 12 months.
+Applicants must complete all College of Nursing requirements and be CNA certified prior to applying to the program.
+Students can expect to spend 8-12 hours on their coursework each day.
+The program is asynchronous, but not self-paced.
 The program has a successful attrition rate of less than 1% and exceeds the national average in performance.

-Theory courses are online, and students can take the required clinical elements near their homes.
-Campus residencies are required at three stages of the curriculum: orientation weekend, a two-week lab experience and clinical rotation, and the capstone experience, which takes place in the last week of the program.
-Tuition for the program is $41,500 regardless of residency and includes a laptop, an iPad, and a NCLEX-RN review course.
+Students must live in a state in which the accelerated program is approved.
+Theory courses are completed online at the pace of one credit per week.
+Students complete the required clinical courses near their homes.
+There are campus residencies are required at three stages of the curriculum: orientation weekend, a two-week lab experience and clinical rotation, and the capstone experience, which takes place in the last week of the program.
+Tuition for the program is $41,500 regardless of residency and includes a laptop, and a NCLEX-RN review course.

 The accelerated online nursing program has three different cohort start dates, February, May, and October, with 30 students accepted into each cohort.
-Applications are accepted on a rolling basis, and prospective students must submit TEAS (Test of Essential Academic Skills) scores and complete a course-credit transfer evaluation.
-Applicants must hold a bachelor’s degree with a 2.5 minimum GPA, but the program prefers a GPA of 3.25 or above.
-Students will not be considered for the nursing program until they are accepted by the university.
+Applications are accepted during enrollment windows every four months.
+Prospective students must hold a bachelor’s degree with a minimum GPA of 2.5.
+Nursing prerequisites must have a minimum GPA of 2.5, but 3.25 is preferred.
+Students will not be considered for the accelerated nursing program until they are accepted by the university.
 Students interested in this program must live in approved states and near a city where the university has contracts with a healthcare system.
-The program s CCNE accredited.
+The program is CCNE accredited.

 |Tweet this Share this School Profile|